odacristo/phantom-installer/README.md

 # Setup

 The setup consists of two parts.
-The base system and the master nodes.
+The base system and the masternodes.

-## Base System
+## 1. Base System

 [Install Guide Base System](https://gossip.freshdesk.com/a/solutions/articles/43000587001)

-## Administration - Security
+### Security

 We setup shortcuts for an easy administration (put the command on the console and press enter).<br/>
 **We recommend that you only activate the Portainer GUI when you need it.**